Walfred-MA/Ctyper/readme.md

 3. htslib (https://github.com/samtools/htslib), you can also install the whole samtools instead (https://github.com/samtools/).

-For additional python tools:
+For additional python tools, they require:
-They require:

 1. Python 3.7+
 2. numpy